I’m Here To Help; Call 916-894-8632 Today

 Homeownership could be at risk after someone dies

 The value of someone’s primary residence could be their single biggest personal asset.
-Many older adults breathe a sigh of relief when they learn that their home equity does not count against them when they apply for Medi-cal.
+Many older adults breathe a sigh of relief when they learn that their home equity will no longer be considered when determining eligibility for benefits after the Medic-Cal updates to asset limits in January of 2024.

 Federal Medicaid rules require that every state attempt to recoup long-term care benefits after recipients die.
-Medi-Cal therefore has an estate recovery program that seeks to intercept someone’s assets in probate court.
+Medi-Cal therefore has an estate recovery program that is still in place and seeks to intercept someone’s assets in probate court.
 Resources that belong to someone’s estate, including the home where they lived, are at risk of liquidation after their death to repay medical benefits that they received during their life.

 Even if the person who needed coverage specifically planned to leave their home to family members and included clear terms describing that wish in a will, the Medi-Cal estate recovery program could still intercept the home and prevent their family members from assuming ownership over the property.